Linxius/UrbanScene3D/README.md

 ```
 image_name,x,y,z,pitch,roll,yaw
 ```
-The provided path files in our dataset are in UE coordinate system, a left-handed, Z-Up coordinate system.
+The provided path files in our dataset are in UE coordinate system, a left-handed, Z-Up coordinate system (in mm).

-Each capturing of synthetic scenes comes with a path file.
+Each capturing of synthetic scenes comes with a path file and a captured image set.
 The captured images of real scenes are recorded with GPS information.

 ## Image capturing
 For your convenience,
-we provide seperate image capturing programs (exe) in a [zip file](https://www.dropbox.com/sh/pw09ebaa6k4phzr/AABsXdqRusZp7WEtQ7qWledOa?dl=0) for the four synthetic scenes in the benchmark.
+we provide seperate image capturing programs (exe) (in this [zip file](https://www.dropbox.com/sh/pw09ebaa6k4phzr/AABsXdqRusZp7WEtQ7qWledOa?dl=0)) for the four synthetic scenes in the benchmark.

 Setup the path file and the directory of output files in `./cg_3_zuizhong/Saved/Config/WindowsNoEditor/Game.ini`:
 ```ini